The Campaign for the Sciences

 - Effectively configure existing equipment and provide space for acquisition of new equipment.

-- A striking outdoor deck will attract students from everywhere on campus, prompting conversations and peer-to-peer learning.
+- Attract students from everywhere on campus with a striking outdoor deck, prompting conversations and peer-to-peer learning.